(a) League fees are £50 per Team entered.

 (d) No conversation relating to the game is to take place between Players and non-Players during play.
 Players in a doubles team must not converse once player has addressed the table at the start of the visit – this does not mean touching the table but settling down to play the first shot.

-(e) Players are not allowed to pick the white ball up after a foul if it remains on the table.
+(e) Players are not allowed to pick the cue ball up after a foul if it remains on the table.
 They must ask the Referee to do this otherwise a foul will be called against.
 They can however retrieve the cue ball from below the table.

 (g) In the case of an impossible position the Frame should be re-racked with the same player breaking.